stoplightio/prism/README.md

 ## FAQs

-OpenAPI v3 using a path in `servers.url`), but requests seem to fail when using it?**

 Base paths are completely ignored by the Prism HTTP server, so they can be removed from the request.
 If you have a base path of `/api` and your path is defined as `hello`, then a request to